 Carvedilol blocks both alpha and beta receptors which lowers blood pressure and improves how the heart pumps blood.
 It is not usually recommended for people with pre-existing breathing problems.

 - Take with food to reduce the risk of orthostatic hypotension (low blood pressure on standing).

-- Dosage needs to be individualized and it may take some time to establish the correct dosage.
+- The dosage needs to be individualized and it may take some time to establish the correct dosage.

 - Seek medical advice if you notice your heart rate has significantly slowed.

-- Do not discontinue carvedilol without a doctors advice.
+- Do not discontinue carvedilol without talking to your doctor.

 - Tell your doctor if you experience shortness of breath or weight gain when taking Carvedilol.

 - Get up slowly from a sitting or lying down position to standing as carvedilol may cause a sudden drop in blood pressure.